parketh/parketh/README.md

 # Hi there, I'm Park

-I'm a web3 founder and full stack + smart contract developer.
+I'm a web3 founder and financial analyst turned smart contract + full stack developer.

+I'm currently building [Sphinx](https://github.com/sphinx-dex), a novel AMM for launching, trading and earning tokens on Starknet.

 I've previously worked at companies like [Google](https://github.com/google) and [Fabric Ventures](https://github.com/fabric-ventures).

-I'm currently building [Sphinx](https://github.com/sphinx-dex), a novel AMM for launching, trading and earning tokens on Starknet.
+I also hold an MBA from London Business School.

 ## Stats